Bill Text: CA SB1089 | 2023-2024 | Regular Session | Chaptered

 For purposes of this chapter, the following definitions apply:

-(2) “Pharmacy establishment” means a pharmacy as defined in Section 4037 that meets both of the following requirements:
+(B) “Pharmacy establishment” means a pharmacy as defined in Section 4037 that meets all of the following requirements:

-(A) The pharmacy is a chain or independent pharmacy as defined in Section 4001.
+(i) The pharmacy is a chain community pharmacy or an independent community pharmacy as defined in Section 4001.

 (b) “Closure” means the cessation or substantial cessation of industrial or commercial operations by a covered establishment.